ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-5-searching.rst

 .. activecode:: seqSearchStr
   :language: java
+  :autograde: unittest

   Demonstration of a linear search for a String.
+Click on the Code Lens button or the link below to step through this code.
   ~~~~
   public class SearchTest
   {